emnify/product-docs/docs/services/connectivity/sms.md

 ![Portal screenshot from the Integrations page.
 The featured integration reads, "Enable devices and send SMS via emnify from newly caught webhooks. emnify + Webhooks by Zapier".
 Next to the text, there's a "Use this Zap" button.](assets/portal-integrations-sms-webhooks-zapier.png)

-There you will find a predefined Zap consisting of 3 steps with interactive instructions on how to configure it or modify the steps for your specific needs:
+There you'll find a predefined Zap consisting of three steps with interactive instructions on how to configure it or modify the steps for your specific needs:

 1. Catch Hook in Webhooks by Zapier (Trigger)
 1. Enable a Device in emnify (Action)